biojava/biojava.github.io/_wikis/Andreas_Dräger.md

 ---

 Andreas Dräger is a PhD-student at the Cener for Bioinformatics (ZBIT) in Tübingen.
-During his master thesis he improved the storage of taxonomic information in BioSQL databases and implemented sequence alignment algorithms such as the Needleman-Wunsch- and the Smith-Waterman-Algorithm for global or local alignment, respectively.
+During his master thesis at the Martin-Luther-University Halle-Wittenberg he improved the storage of taxonomic information in BioSQL databases and implemented sequence alignment algorithms such as the Needleman-Wunsch- and the Smith-Waterman-Algorithm for global or local alignment, respectively.